ujjalsaha/FacultySearchEngine/README.md

 </details>

 <details>
-   <summary>Re-Architected admin interface for auto crawling and scraping faculty pages asynchronously.
+   <summary>Architected admin interface for auto crawling and scraping faculty pages asynchronously.
 Click to learn more.</summary>
    <br/>
    <p>In the new ExpertSearch v2.0 system the admin interface has been reengineered with many improvements and feature upgrades.
    Admin interface is primarily responsible to receive university input from user to parse, crawl, scrape the data and insert structured data to database.